Over the Edge (1999): Main event matches

-The fifth match was the eight-man elimination tag-team match between The Union and the Corporate Ministry.
+The fifth match was the eight-man elimination tag-team match between The Union (Big Show, Ken Shamrock, Mankind, and Test) and the Corporate Ministry (Big Boss Man, Bradshaw, Faarooq, and Viscera).
 Test was eliminated by pinfall after Bradshaw performed a "Clothesline from Hell" on him.
 Bradshaw was then eliminated by submission as a result of Ken Shamrock's ankle lock.
 Afterwards, Shamrock was eliminated via disqualification as a result of attacking the referee.
 Then, Faarooq was eliminated by pinfall after the Big Show chokeslammed him.
 Only one member of each team remained after Viscera and the Big Show failed to return to the ring within ten seconds and were counted out as a result.
 The Union won the match after Mankind forced Boss Man to submit with the Mandible claw.
 It was at this point that the viewers at home were told by Jim Ross that Owen Hart had died.

 The final match on the undercard pitted Triple H against The Rock.
 Triple H targeted The Rock's injured arm.
 Towards the end of the match, Triple H asked Chyna, his valet, to retrieve a folding chair.
 The referee, however, took it away from him, which led to an argument between Triple H and the referee; Triple H pushed down the referee, for which he was disqualified, giving The Rock the victory.
 After the match, Mankind ran in to save The Rock from Triple H and Chyna.

-In the main event, Stone Cold Steve Austin defended his WWF Championship against the Undertaker.
+In the main event, Stone Cold Steve Austin defended his WWF Championship against The Undertaker.
 Originally, Shane and Vince McMahon were supposed to be the guest referees, Vince McMahon had his ankle (kayfabe) broken earlier in the event and was replaced by his accomplice Pat Patterson, to prevent Shane from helping The Undertaker.
 Patterson, however, could not continue after the Undertaker chokeslammed him.
 The Undertaker and Austin wrestled inconclusively until Austin hit The Undertaker on the head with a folding chair.
 As Austin went to cover the Undertaker, Gerald Brisco, another accomplice of Vince, came down to the ring to replace Patterson and counted the unsuccessful pinfall attempt by Austin.
 Like his partner Patterson, Brisco was attacked by the Undertaker.
 Vince then came down to the ring to act as referee, but when Austin forcefully executed a stunner on the Undertaker, Shane prevented Vince from performing a three count.
 As Vince, Shane and Austin, argued, Shane shoved Vince into Austin, who fell into a roll-up by The Undertaker.
-Shane performed a fast count to give Undertaker the victory and the WWF Championship.
+Shane performed a fast count to give the Undertaker the victory and the WWF Championship.